-How to Use VLOOKUP to Find Approximate Match for Text in Excel
+How to Use the VLOOKUP Function to Find an Approximate Match for a Text in Excel – 4 Examples

 VLOOKUP (lookup_value, table_array, column_index_num, [range_lookup])

-In the above syntax, the fourth argument (range_lookup) indicates whether we are looking for the exact match or an approximate match.
-Basically, we have two options available to choose from.
+The fourth argument (range_lookup) indicates whether we are looking for the exact match or an approximate match:

-1. Apply Wildcard in VLOOKUP to Find Partial Match (Text Begins with)
+Example 1 – Applying a Wildcard in VLOOKUP to Find a Partial Match (Text Begins with)

-For example, I have a dataset containing several sales representatives’ names and their regarding sales amounts achieved.
-Now, I will search for the sales representative’s name beginning with ‘Brad’ and thus return the corresponding sales amount.
+The dataset showcases sales representatives’ names and their sales amounts.
+To search for the sales representative’s name beginning with ‘Brad’ and see the corresponding sales amount:

 Apply Wildcard in VLOOKUP to Find Partial Match (Text Begins with)